feature-engine/feature_engine/docs/user_guide/preprocessing/MatchCategories.rst

     Index(['C', 'Q', 'S'], dtype='object')

-If some category was not present in the training data, it will not map to any integer and will this not get encoded (behavior here depends on what one passed for 'errors'):
+If some category was not present in the training data, it will not mapped to any integer and will thus not get encoded.
+This behavior can be modified through the parameter `errors`:

 .. code:: python